-Question No. 1: What is the Purpose of the Idaho Public Records Law?
+Question No. 1: What is the purpose of the Idaho public records law?

 Answer: The intent of the law is that all records maintained by state and local government entities be available for public access and copying.
-At the same time, the Legislature recognized the need to balance this policy of openness against the equally important need for privacy of certain information provided by citizens and businesses that is necessary for the conduct of the government's business.
-This balance is contained in Idaho Code § 9-338, which states that "all public records in Idaho are open at all reasonable times for inspection except as otherwise expressly provided by statute."
+At the same time, the Legislature recognized the need to balance this policy of openness against the equally important need for privacy of certain information provided by citizens and businesses that is necessary for the conduct of the government's business.1 This balance is contained in Idaho Code § 74-102, which states that "all public records in Idaho are open at all reasonable times for inspection except as otherwise expressly provided by statute."

 THE STRUCTURE OF THE IDAHO PUBLIC RECORDS LAW

-Question No. 2: What does the Idaho Public Records Law provide?
+Question No. 2: What does the Idaho public records law provide?

 PUBLIC BODIES OR AGENCIES COVERED BY THE PUBLIC RECORDS LAW

-Question No. 3: What government entities are subject to the Public Records Law?
+Question No. 3: What government entities are subject to the public records law?

-"State agency," includes "every state officer, department, division, bureau, commission and board or any committee of a state agency including those in the legislative or judicial branch, except the state militia and the Idaho state historical society library and archives."
+"State agency," includes "every state officer, department, division, bureau, commission and board or any committee of a state agency including those in the legislative or judicial branch, except the state militia and the Idaho state historical society library and archives."5

-Thus, essentially every entity of state and local government is expected to comply with the Idaho Public Records Law.
+Thus, essentially every entity of state and local government is expected to comply with the Idaho public records law.

-Question No. 4: Does the Public Records Law apply to the Governor, the Legislature, and the Judiciary?
+Question No. 4: Does the public records law apply to the Governor, the Legislature, and the Judiciary?

-Question No. 5: Are law enforcement entities treated differently by the Public Records Law?
+Question No. 5: Are law enforcement entities treated differently by the public records law?

-9-335.
+74-124.
 Exemptions from disclosure â€“ Confidentiality.

 (1) Notwithstanding any statute or rule of court to the contrary, nothing in this chapter nor chapter 10, title 59, Idaho Code, shall be construed to require disclosure of investigatory records compiled for law enforcement purposes by a law enforcement agency, but such exemption from disclosure applies only to the extent that the production of such records would: